altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~It was expanding~
 "It will push you out there - all you have to do is let it."
 'and that is technically the truth.'
+*Robert fell over, and started convulsing*
+~Al-tok tilted his head~
+"Robert... rob...r-r-r-"
+~Alice's eyes started twitching~
+~Al-tok sighed and leaned over the convulsing body.~ 'hm... best to fix that...'
+~He examined the desk, and browsed the shelves - in the refrigerator he found it~ ~A glass vial.~
+*Al-tok took a syringe and extracted the amber liquid within* "there we are."
+~Alice started awake as she felt a hot point jab into her side~ "Too late for him I'm afraid - but Looks like I need that chemical to not immdiately destroy your brains with my presence... so thanks for making that: really: wouldn't know what to do without you."
+~Alice felt a burning sensation up along her spine, then to the back of her neck~ ~She saw the walls waver, and the floor tiles refuse to stay the same size~ ~Then came the pain.~
 `exe -root.__seed `

+}
+{%%%%}
+{
+"Well, anyone?"
+~A silence hung in the small classroom~
+*Ozmind pushed his glasses closer to his eyes.*
+~In the back, Erin had her hand raised still~
+'give someone else a chance - or...'
+"Erin?"
+"Its you, and every refference to you."
+~Erin's smug smile irked Ozmind~
+"Close, but that's the simple answer.
+Identity is more complicated than that.
+I wouldn't have spent years studying it otherwise. so..."
+*Ozmind took a chalk, and scribbled against the board* "Today's lecture is going to be about those two parts, as Erin Identified: and what are their names?"
+"Self!"
+"Sub-self"
+~Two shouts from the corners of the room.~
+"and which one is you?"
+~Ozmind looked around the room before again settling on Erin~ "both are."
+~Ozmind allowed him self a small smile~
+"Neither actually, your self isn't you, and the combination of your self and subself isn't you either..."
+~Ozmind finished his sketch~
+~It was a graph, with one center node, and several edges connecting to nodes around it~ "You are all of this - a bit more - but for right now: lets go over just this."
+*Ozmind pointed to an edge*
+"The subself isn't a monolithic block, it is in every other brain you encounter."
+*He raised his finger to the number just above* "memory isn't perfect. it deteriorates, distorts, fudges... the subself is an echo, their memory of you.
+Every time someone thinks of you and does something: you exist in their mind for a moment. but you in this case isn't your mind - it's... you... a platonic form or ideal. so 'you': is made of your self and the current state of all the subself network... and we can represent this: and get some useful information out of this using a bit of math."
+~A groan escaped in the back - it was suppressed, and Ozmind chose to continue without ackknowlagement~ ~The door to his left opened.~
+~Ozmind saw her, thought nothing of seeing her from the back, and returned to writing on the board.~ ~He didn't see the syringe in her hand either~
+~A scream from the hallway halted Ozmind's chalk~
+~A scream from the room turned his head~
+~A scream from his mouth took her time~

 }
 {%%%%}